-Samsung will launch the next iteration in its groundbreaking phone family on August 5.
+Samsung will launch the next iteration in its groundbreaking phone family at the Galaxy Unpacked event.
 It will be a device with a controversial and cutting-edge display, bleeding-edge technology, questionable sales prospects, and a fiercely enthusiastic fan base.
 The Galaxy Z Fold 2.

 Oh — and there will also be a new Galaxy Note.